narcissawright/melancholy/README.md

 - There needs to be a level with 3 "laps" that are each somewhat different.
 I need to think about this level's structure more. but it is gonna happen.
 - There needs to be a typical ice level with slippery sections.
 - Some subweapons could be stage-specific?
 Like a level with a grappling hook that you can swing from.
+- "Fake Walls" like stuff you'd see in a game from the late 90s are ACCEPTABLE as long as there's a special passthrough effect and not just a fake surface.

 ## Character Design:
 - Melanie should have shorter hair than Melancholy.
 Neither character will have bangs.